meganz/mpenc_doc/source/protocol.rst

 Transport integration
 =====================

-On top of the main membership change protocol, we have the initial packet of each operation reference the final packet of the previous successful operation (or null for the first one).
-The concurrency resolver then simply accepts the earliest packet in the channel with a given parent reference, and rejects other such packets.
-There are also more issues such as what to do when new members enter the channel, since they might have missed previous such packets.
+We have the initial packet of each operation, reference the final packet of the previous finished operation (or null if the first).
+Likewise, the final packet of each operation references (perhaps implicitly, if this is secure) a specific initial packet.
+The concurrency resolver simply accepts the earliest packet in the channel with a given parent reference, and rejects other such packets.

+There are some more issues, both in the algorithm (e.g. for new members that don't know "the previous operation", and to authenticate the parent references) as well as in the implementation (e.g. for 1-packet operations that are both "final" and "initial); more details are covered in [TODO: link].

+The advantage of this mechanism is that it has zero bandwidth cost, and generalises to *any* membership change protocol.

-To solve the other distributed systems issues raised earlier, we have a system of rules on how to react to different channel and session events.
-These work roughly along these lines:
+To cover the other :ref:`distributed-systems` issues, we also have a system of rules on how to react to various channel and session events.
+These work roughly along these principles:

 - Every operation's target members (i.e. new members and remaining members) must all be in the channel to see the first packet (otherwise it is ignored)